-Dashboard data indicates that 0% of students are prepared for college or career while at JMCS.
-The issue is that in 2022-23 programming was not set up to code data related to this indicator in such a way that it is reported in CALPADs under the CTE pathways for career readiness.
-Additionally, CDE collects college readiness data through a-g course completion rates and dual enrollment.
-JMCSs model as a drop-out recovery program focused on vocational education has only ever had students complete the state minimum requirements for graduation (non a-g track).
-In years prior to the pandemic a small number of JMCS students participated in dual enrollment programming throughout the state; however, the indicator was still very low.
-In 2023-24 JMCS has redoubled efforts to remove barriers to ensure students interested in dual enrollment at local colleges are aware of those opportunities and are supported in pursuing them.
+The 2023 dashboard data indicated that 0% of students are prepared for college or career while at JMCS.
+This was a result of programming not being set up to code data related to this indicator in such a way that it is reported in CALPADs under the CTE pathways for career readiness.
+In 2024 efforts to correct coding resulted in 9.8% of students being considered "prepared", and 11.7% considered "approaching prepared".
+JMCS stays focused on barrier removal to ensure students have access to engaging and relevant hands-on career preparation through CTE and work-based learning through our partners; that they have access to an a-g diploma track, and those interested in dual enrollment at local colleges are aware of those opportunities and are supported in pursuing them.
 JMCS has formal dual enrollment agreements with Hartnell College and Monterey Peninsula College, Cabrillo College, and periodically dual enrolls students at Santa Rosa Junior College and College of the Redwoods.
-In addition, JMCS will code all graduating students with program completion at our Conservation Corps, YouthBuild and WIOA sites, allowing us to capture data that will improve this indicator at the "approaching prepared" level at a minimum.
-Additionally, in 2024-25 JMCS will have an introductory CTE course that all students will take, meeting the criteria for graduating students to be considered "prepared" on the College and Career Indicator.
-JMCS will address the issues around participation and performance on the Career and College Indicator in Goal One, Actions 1.1, 1.2 and Goal Two, Action 2.1.
+In addition, JMCS has an introductory CTE Career Exploration course that all students will eventually take, meeting the criteria for graduating students to be considered "prepared" on the College and Career Indicator if they are in a work-based learning program such as a Local Corps or CA Conservation Corps.
+JMCS continues to address the issues around participation and performance on the Career and College Indicator in Goal One, Actions 1.1, 1.2 and Goal Two, Action 2.1.